joleys/niko-home-control-II/README.md

 This integration is not part of the default Home Assistant installation.

 The easiest way to install it is through [HACS (Home Assistant Community Store)](https://hacs.xyz/).
-Once you have HACS installed you will need to add this repository (`https://github.com/joleys/niko-home-control-II.git`) as a custom repository.
-Follow the steps at [FAQ → Custom Repositories](https://hacs.xyz/docs/faq/custom_repositories/).
+Once you have HACS installed you can search for "Niko Home Control II".
+Make sure you select the correct one.
+Ours has the following description:

+> Home Assistant Custom integration for Niko Home Control II

 Once this is done you can install the integration in Home Assistant: